Mufaddal19/Indian_Wordlist/README.md

 **Why I compiled this list?**

-The standard dictionalies like rockyou, dark0de are not inefficient to crack Indian Passwords.
+The standard dictionalies like rockyou, darkc0de are inefficient to crack Indian Passwords.
 It contains majority passwords that people in my country (India ❤️) would never use.

 So that leaves two options :